lllonely010/PythonAPITest/README.md

 - pip3 install pytest-nunit
 - pytest pythonapi/tests -v --nunit-xml=APItest-results.xml

+## Setup pipleline on CircleCI using this configuration and image is ready on docker hub
+.circleci/config.yml

 ### Example Jenkinsfile to add a job to run in Docker
 test.Jenkinsfile